COVID-19 Information for Graduate Students

 Dependent Care Assistance

-- Students with dependents are eligible for 64 hours of subsidized back-up care if their child’s school is closed, or their regular caregiver is not available.
-Students must be pre-registered for the program.
-Register here.
+- From September 1, 2020 through June 30, 2021, students with dependents are eligible for 120 hours of subsidized back-up care from Bright Horizons if their child’s school is closed, or their regular caregiver is not available.
+Students must verify their eligibility before registering with Bright Horizons.

 Student Parent Academic Accommodations